o11899nine/Bulk-Lyrics/README.md

-# Bulk Lyrics
+# Bulk Lyrics v1.0
-Input song titles and get a docx with all lyrics
+Input a list of songs and get a .docx document with all lyrics!

+## Important notes
+### v1.0
-Only tested with Chrome browser installed
+This version has only been tested on a Windows 10 machine with the Google Chrome browser installed.

-Features to add:
+## Features to add:
-Cancel button to stop the process
+- Cancel button
-Scroll bar
+- Scroll bar
-Make UI prettier

-Known bugs:
-Might not always ask to open document
+- Prettier UI with custom icons and instructions
+- Make it a .exe
+- Browser compatibility